Parents who have gifted property to their children are being warned they could be landing their...

-Chris is an Assistant Solicitor within the Employment Law and HR Services team at mfg Solicitors, joining in October 2016 as part of the divisions continued growth.
+Chris is s Solicitor within the Employment Law and HR Services team at mfg Solicitors, joining in October 2016 as part of the divisions continued growth.

 Chris qualified as a solicitor in 2016 after spending three years with a specialist employment law firm in the South West.
 He completed his Law Degree at the University of Winchester and then passed the Legal Practice Course and acquired a Master’s Degree at the University of Law in Bristol.
 He focused his dissertation on the specialist subject to employment law, in particular the qualifying period for unfair dismissal, the introduction of Employment Tribunal fees and the mandatory ACAS Early Conciliation process.